 Breast Reduction Results

 Breast reduction surgery can be a life-changing procedure for women living with the burden of overly large breasts.
-Dr. Neil Zemmel is proud to offer his expertise with this surgery to improve patients’ overall quality of life, often by alleviating associated pain as well as helping them realize their aesthetic goals.
-He customizes every procedure to the specific needs of each patient to ensure they achieve the most natural-looking reduction possible.
+Dr. Neil Zemmel and Dr. Karishma Reddy are proud to offer their expertise with this surgery to improve patients’ overall quality of life, often by alleviating associated pain as well as helping them realize their aesthetic goals.
+They customize every procedure to the specific needs of each patient to ensure they achieve the most natural-looking reduction possible.

 Throughout the breast reduction process – from before your surgery through the end of your recovery – our team will be in close contact with you to make sure all of your questions are answered and any concerns you have are addressed.